Hanlynui/Stress-Relief-Ultra/readMe.md

 For when you are working and just need something to relieve stress quickly.

-Link to our 3D Fidget Spinner Website: https://3d-fidget-spinner.com
+Link to my 3D Fidget Spinner Website: https://3d-fidget-spinner.com

 Link to fun Demo Video I did for class: https://www.youtube.com/watch?v=v_4-PLvJrKE